-An experienced counsellor since 2003, with a background in the NHS, Education and privately with adults and adolescents both face-to-face and online who are struggling with issues such as Anxiety, low self esteem, depression and feeling sad.
+An experienced counsellor since 2003, with a background in the NHS, Education and privately with adults and adolescents both face-to-face and online who are struggling with issues such as Anxiety, Panic Attacks, Low self esteem, Depression, Low self confidence, Bereavement and Feeling Sad.
 I understand that it can feel very difficult to make that first contact and I am happy to speak on the phone or via email to help you decide whether you would feel comfortable to set up an initial appointment.

 It is always my aim to provide a safe, comfortable and non-judgemental relationship in which, together, we can explore how you are feeling and discuss any changes you wish to make.

 Sometimes life becomes difficult and feelings become overwhelming.
 It can feel like there is nowhere or no-one to turn to and you cannot see a way forward.
-I have helped clients suffering from Depression, Anxiety (including Generalised Anxiety Disorder), feeling sad, Relationship and Family problems, Redundancy, Abuse, Physical illness and Stress as well as other situations which have felt too much and have prevented clients from living the way they wish to.
+I have helped clients suffering from Depression, Anxiety (including Generalised Anxiety Disorder), Panic attacks, Bereavement, Low Self Esteem, Feeling sad, Relationship and Family problems, Redundancy, Abuse, Physical illness and Stress as well as other situations which have felt too much and have prevented clients from living the way they wish to.
 Sometimes we try to manage situations like these, but it may be that you just cannot see how things can become better.

-As well as working with adults, I am the Head of a College Counselling service and I work with adolescents dealing with a wide range of issues including those above but also more specifically exam anxiety, family and relationship situations, low self-esteem, self harm, anger, and issues around sexuality and identity.
+As well as working with adults, I was Head of a College Counselling service for 8 years working with adolescents dealing with a wide range of issues including those above but also more specifically exam anxiety, eating disorders, panic attacks, family and relationship situations, bereavement, low self-esteem, self harm, anger, and issues around sexuality and identity.

 I believe the relationship between client and counsellor is the most important factor in feeling safe and free to speak about what is happening and to begin to share your anxieties and feelings in a safe and confidential setting.
 The sessions will allow you to reflect and explore your feelings and we can discuss any changes to wish to make.